Elections > Election Info & Resources > A.I. Deepfakes & Scams

 If you receive a phone call, email, text, or even an in-person request to sign a petition or take a survey, never give your personal information away.
 Scammers may request payment, ask for your birth date, email address, Social Security number, home address, and even your credit card number to steal your identity and money.
 Do not engage.
 Do not click on links from unsolicited emails and texts, and do not share specific or personal information about yourself.
 Legitimate political polls will not offer prizes for participation and will not require a credit card number.
 Also, never pay for anything with a gift card.
 Gift cards are for gifts!

-How can you combat deepfakes and election?
+How can you combat deepfakes and election scams?

 • Go to trusted sources for election information.
 Visit https://sos.vermont.gov/elections/ for updated voting information from the Vermont Secretary of State.